HuskyDG/initrd-magisk/README.md

 - magisk.apk ← This Magisk version will be loaded by initrd-magisk, if this file does not exist, it will boot Android without Magisk
 - ramdisk.img ←exist if Android 9 and bellow (rootfs)
 - system.img
+- overlay.d.img ← This will be loaded into Android root directory like [Magisk overlay.d](https://topjohnwu.github.io/Magisk/guides.html#root-directory-overlay-system)
 - ...